krig/fossnorth2019/outline.md

 > notation was devised for the purposes of the paper with no thought
 > that it would be used to express Lisp programs in practice.

+Steve Russell later went on to write Spacewar!, one of the earliest examples of a video game, so he's a pretty cool dude.
+Also his nickname is "Slug".

-Steve Russell then realised that if he could implement eval and then feed the code to that, he wouldn't have to keep hand-compiling things.
+Anyway, Steve Russell realised that if he could implement eval and then feed the code to that, he wouldn't have to keep hand-compiling things.
 He presented the idea to McCarthy, and here is what McCarthy said about that later in an interview: